Skip navigation

 • Synthetic nicotine: marketed as “tobacco-free nicotine”, this nicotine is created in a lab instead of coming from tobacco leaves.
 Marketing for some products tries to make them appear “healthier” and “safer” than tobacco.
 Synthetic nicotine is still a highly addictive substance that impacts brain development, memory, attention, and ability to learn.
 Tobacco companies created these products to exploit loopholes in federal and state regulations.

-• Oral nicotine pouches: smokeless flavored products that contains a nicotine powder (e.g. Zyn, On! and Velo), as opposed to pouches with shredded tobacco leaf, like snus.
+• Oral nicotine pouches: smokeless flavored products that contain a nicotine powder (e.g. Zyn, On! and Velo), as opposed to pouches with shredded tobacco leaf, like snus.
 Oral pouches often have high nicotine concentrations.
 The FDA does not consider this a smokeless tobacco product because there are no tobacco leaves, leaving them out of flavor regulations.

 • Heat-not-burn or “heaters”: electronic devices (e.g. iQOS) that contain tobacco and are heated to a high temperature to produce ‘smoke’ that the user inhales.
 These products contain nicotine, flavors, and other chemicals.